 The Team: Alice Agogino: Professor of Mechanical Engineering Yael Perez: Development Engineering Program Director Martha Chavez: Assistant Dean, Graduate Division Skye Fierro: Coordinator, Graduate Division

-McKalee Steen: PhD Candidate in Env.
-Science, Policy, and Management Kanani D’Angelo: Master of Landscape Architecture and Master of City Planning Student Marlena Robbins: PhD Student of Public Health Natasha Beepath: Graduated with Master of Public Policy, Spring 2024 Breylan Martin: PhD Student in Ethnic Studies
+McKalee Steen: PhD in Env.
+Science, Policy, and Management Kanani D’Angelo: Graduated with Master of Landscape Architecture and Master of City Planning, Spring 2025 Marlena Robbins: PhD Student of Public Health Natasha Beepath: Graduated with Master of Public Policy, Spring 2024 Breylan Martin: PhD Student in Ethnic Studies Atheena Arasoo: Graduated with Master of Public Policy, Spring 2026 Hannah Arthur: Master of Public Health Student

 Past Event(s)